cponcej/awesome-tech/docs/linux.md

 - [planetsysadmin.com](http://planetsysadmin.com)
 - [elmundoenbits.com](http://www.elmundoenbits.com)
 - [Blog de un sysadmin](http://ernestogamez.es)

+# Sysadmin Forums
+- [alt.sysadmin.recovery: Getting over the trauma of system administration](https://groups.google.com/forum/#!forum/alt.sysadmin.recovery) Alt.sysadmin.recovery is for discussion by recovered and recovering sysadmins.
+It is a forum for mutual support and griping over idiot lusers, stupid tech support, brain dead hardware and generally how stupid this idiotic job is.
+Think of it as a virtual pub, where we can all go after hours and gripe about our job.
+Since the concept of "after hours" (or, for that matter, "pubs") is an anathema for your average sysadmin, we have this instead.

 # Linux
 - [7 Steps to Start Your Linux SysAdmin Career](https://www.linux.com/news/featured-blogs/191-linux-training/834644-7-steps-to-start-your-linux-sysadmin-career)